Ginsburg absence shakes court: White House makes preparations, coming weeks seen as key

 KAVANAUGH AUTHORS FIRST MAJORITY OPINION ON SCOTUS

-Two doctors contacted by Fox News with experience in performing pulmonary lobectomies said, given her age and procedure, a home recovery of about six-eight weeks is common – and they would expect the justice to be ready to resume normal duties next month.
+Two doctors contacted by Fox News with experience in performing pulmonary lobectomies said, given her age and procedure, a home recovery of about six-to-eight weeks is common – and they would expect the justice to be ready to resume normal duties next month.

 Those doctors, who did not treat Ginsburg and don't know her specific circumstances, said they encourage their patients not to rush back too soon, for fear of setbacks caused by over-exertion on the job.